Y0Coss/docs-fork/pages/network/load_balancer/create_faq/guide.en-gb.md

 For the order to be completed, it is required that the domain name points to your OVHcloud Load Balancer.

-### How to list the SSL certificates associated with the OVHcloud Load Balancer ?
+### How to list the SSL certificates associated with the OVHcloud Load Balancer?

 #### Via the OVHcloud Control Panel

-In your Load Balancer service, navigate to the `SSL certificates`{.action} section, where you will find a table listing the certificates associated to that Load Balancer.
+In your Load Balancer service dashboard, navigate to the `SSL certificates`{.action} section, where you will find a table listing the certificates associated to that Load Balancer.

-To retrieve the details of an SSL certificate, click the ellipsis button to the right of the desired certificate, then select `See a preview`{.action}.
+To retrieve the details of an SSL certificate, click the ellipsis button to the right of the desired certificate, then click on `See a preview`{.action}.

 #### Via the OVHcloud API